Ada-Developers-Academy/daily-curriculum/week07/resources/betsy.md

 Your `README` file on Github should contain a link to your live site.
 Your code will be code reviewed.

+## Group Leaders

+Each group will have group leaders who are responsible for keeping track of each group members involvment.

+- Pick a "driver" for white boarding.
+- Keep quick notes of each individuals daily stand-up responses.
+- At the end of the leader cycle, send bookis an email report including each members:
+    - Stand up notes
+    - A list of Trello stories completed

 ## Grades (100 points)

 In a real world work environment the group is judged on the end result